 I have mixed feelings about Skye’s character, as well as most of the characters in this book.
 I love Skye’s confidence and everything she stands for, and she is so strong to stand up to the judges and not let the hate get to her.
 However, Skye has no real flaws, and she doesn’t seem very realistic because of this.
 This is the case with the side characters as well.
 They are each so perfect, and their lack of flaws makes them flat.
 Of course, I did enjoy how amusing this book is, but I would have liked to see more dynamic characters.

 Another issue I had with this book is the writing.
 In addition to the flat characters, the pacing is off.
 For a book about a K-pop competition, I was expecting more descriptions of singing and dancing.
 However, the emphasis is on feedback instead of performance.
 I also found that what I was expecting would be major plot points happen quickly and are brushed over, especially the elimination of certain characters.
 I did appreciate how the book isn’t just about the competition and that the characters do have lives outside of it, but I feel like there should have been more emphasis on Skye’s performances.

 ❀ K-pop Fans Will Enjoy

-I’ll Be the One is an entertaining novel that also manages to discuss topics such as the toxic Korean beauty standards.
+I’ll Be the One by Lyla Lee is an entertaining novel that also manages to discuss topics such as the toxic Korean beauty standards.
 I loved the competition concept and the main character’s strength, but I felt like none of the characters are very complex.
 The pacing and lack of emphasis on performance also bothered me.
 However, this book is meant to be fun, and if you are a fan of K-pop, you will definitely enjoy it.